-If I ever stayed at a miserable sh-thole of a place, this is it.
-The monsoon rains had begun in earnest & everything; the ground, your gear, the ponchos were muddy & wet.
+If I ever stayed at a miserable shithole of a place, this is it.
+The monsoon rains had begun in earnest and everything was wet; the ground, your gear, the ponchos were muddy and wet.

 This is the only time I know of when Recon “dug in”.
 We all spent some miserable nights in our muddy foxholes.
-There was no chance of setting up a shower in this place…an enemy cache site on a ridge in Cambodia.
+There was no chance of setting up a shower in this place.
+We had set up in our position in the middle of an enemy cache site on a ridge in Cambodia cuz that’s what the air cavalry does.
 We hadn’t been on the move as we usually were and so were not able to bath in the streams.
 All these years later I’m so particulary glad I wasn’t killed here; not only to die, but to think of death in such a filthy state seems to disturb me a great deal.
 Such is war.

 Mother was badly wounded here in the infamous Ice Cream Ambush.
-He tells that story on this site in the SCRAPBOOK section & I suggest you read about it there.
+I need to tell that story as well.
+It probably deserves it’s own chapter.
 Degree also received a bad wound here, Kansas and Wayne Roe were wounded by enemy fire.
 Bob Cossey received some “friendly” pieces of shrapnel on the same day.
 As did Red, both hit by a GI grenade that hit a tree and bounced straight back to us!

-I am forever haunted by a dead combat engineer shot & killed here.
+I am forever haunted by a dead combat engineer shot and killed here.

-So why are Jobe & I smiling?
+So why are Jobe and I smiling?
 I think it’s a reflex; you always smile for the camera.
 “Hi Mom!
 I’m fine.”
 As a friend of mine always says, “No worries!”
 (Photo: Cossey)

-LZ Kuhn was just a hop, skip & a jump from LZ Salty.
+LZ Kuhn was just a hop, skip and a jump from LZ Salty.
 We were simply moving up the ridge to the next cache site.
-More thatch roofed “hootches”, filled with big bags of Chinese rice & typically with a false floor.
-This cover of poles & dirt hid many, many rounds of rocket & mortar ammo all stacked in deep pits.
+More thatch roofed “hootches”, filled with big bags of Chinese rice and typically with a false floor.
+This cover of poles and dirt hid many, many rounds of rocket and mortar ammo all stacked in deep pits.
 The NVA had been doing a lot of digging!
 Apparently they didn’t like us there…coming around to shoot at us every day it seemed.

 We went looking for them as well.